-Tonix Pharmaceuticals Announces Data Presentations Involving TNX-1500 (Fc-modified anti-CD40L mAb) for the Prevention of Rejection in Kidney and Heart Allograft Transplantation in Animal Models at the 2022 American Transplant Congress
+Tonix Pharmaceuticals Announces Data Presentations Involving TNX-1500 (anti-CD40L mAb) for the Prevention of Rejection in Kidney and Heart Allograft Transplantation in Animal Models at the 2023 American Transplant Congress

 Research Directed by Faculty of the Center for Transplantation Sciences, Massachusetts General Hospital

-CHATHAM, N.J., June 09, 2022 (GLOBE NEWSWIRE) -- Tonix Pharmaceuticals Holding Corp.
-(Nasdaq: TNXP) (Tonix or the Company), a clinical-stage biopharmaceutical company, today announced data from three oral presentations at the 2022 American Transplant Congress (ATC) by faculty at the Center for Transplantation Sciences, Massachusetts General Hospital.
-The data involve studies of Tonix’s TNX-1500 (Fc-modified anti-CD40L monoclonal antibody) product candidate in development for the prevention of organ transplant rejection.
+CHATHAM, N.J, June 07, 2023 (GLOBE NEWSWIRE) -- Tonix Pharmaceuticals Holding Corp.
+(Nasdaq: TNXP) (Tonix or the Company), a clinical-stage biopharmaceutical company, today announced data from two oral presentations and one poster presentation at the 2023 American Transplant Congress (ATC) by faculty at the Center for Transplantation Sciences, Massachusetts General Hospital.
+The data involve studies of Tonix’s TNX-1500 (Fc-modified anti-CD40L monoclonal antibody) in development for the prevention of organ transplant rejection.
 The molecular target of TNX-1500 is CD40-ligand (CD40L), which is also known as CD154.
-Copies of the presentations are available under Scientific Presentations on the Tonix Pharmaceuticals corporate website at www.tonixpharma.com.
+Copies of the presentations are available on the Tonix Pharmaceuticals website at www.tonixpharma.com.

 Tonix is a clinical-stage biopharmaceutical company focused on discovering, licensing, acquiring and developing therapeutics to treat and prevent human disease and alleviate suffering.
 Tonix’s portfolio is composed of central nervous system (CNS), rare disease, immunology and infectious disease product candidates.
 Tonix’s CNS portfolio includes both small molecules and biologics to treat pain, neurologic, psychiatric and addiction conditions.
-Tonix’s lead CNS candidate, TNX-102 SL (cyclobenzaprine HCl sublingual tablet), is in mid-Phase 3 development for the management of fibromyalgia with a new Phase 3 study launched in the second quarter of 2022 and interim data expected in the first quarter of 2023.
+Tonix’s lead CNS candidate, TNX-102 SL (cyclobenzaprine HCl sublingual tablet), is in mid-Phase 3 development for the management of fibromyalgia with topline data expected in the fourth quarter of 2023.
 TNX-102 SL is also being developed to treat Long COVID, a chronic post-acute COVID-19 condition.
-Tonix expects to initiate a Phase 2 study in Long COVID in the second quarter of 2022.
-TNX-1300 (cocaine esterase) is a biologic designed to treat cocaine intoxication that is expected to start a Phase 2 trial in the second quarter of 2022.
-TNX-1300 has been granted Breakthrough Therapy Designation by the FDA.
-Finally, TNX-1900 (intranasal potentiated oxytocin), a small molecule in development for chronic migraine, is expected to enter the clinic with a Phase 2 study in the second half of 2022.
+Enrollment in a Phase 2 study has been completed, and topline results are expected in the third quarter of 2023.
+TNX-1900 (intranasal potentiated oxytocin), in development for chronic migraine, is currently enrolling with topline data expected in the fourth quarter of 2023.
+TNX-601 ER (tianeptine hemioxalate extended-release tablets), a once-daily formulation being developed as a treatment for major depressive disorder (MDD), is also currently enrolling with interim data expected in the fourth quarter of 2023.
+TNX-4300 (estianeptine) is a small molecule oral therapeutic in preclinical development to treat MDD, Alzheimer’s disease and Parkinson’s disease.
+TNX-1300 (cocaine esterase) is a biologic designed to treat cocaine intoxication and has been granted Breakthrough Therapy designation by the FDA.
+A Phase 2 study of TNX-1300 is expected to be initiated in the third quarter of 2023.
 Tonix’s rare disease portfolio includes TNX-2900 (intranasal potentiated oxytocin) for the treatment of Prader-Willi syndrome.
-TNX-2900 has been granted Orphan-Drug Designation by the FDA.
-Tonix’s immunology portfolio includes biologics to address organ transplant rejection, autoimmunity and cancer, including TNX-1500 which is a humanized monoclonal antibody targeting CD40-ligand being developed for the prevention of allograft and xenograft rejection and for the treatment of autoimmune diseases.
-A Phase 1 study of TNX-1500 is expected to be initiated in the second half of 2022.
-Tonix’s infectious disease pipeline consists of a vaccine in development to prevent smallpox and monkeypox called TNX-801, next-generation vaccines to prevent COVID-19, and a platform to make fully human monoclonal antibodies to treat COVID-19.
-Tonix’s lead vaccine candidates for COVID-19 are TNX-1840 and TNX-1850, which are live virus vaccines based on Tonix’s recombinant pox live virus vector vaccine platform.
+TNX-2900 has been granted Orphan Drug designation by the FDA.
+Tonix’s immunology portfolio includes biologics to address organ transplant rejection, autoimmunity and cancer, including TNX-1500, which is a humanized monoclonal antibody targeting CD40-ligand (CD40L or CD154) being developed for the prevention of allograft rejection and for the treatment of autoimmune diseases.
+A Phase 1 study of TNX-1500 is expected to be initiated in the third quarter of 2023.
+Tonix’s infectious disease pipeline includes TNX-801, a vaccine in development to prevent smallpox and mpox, for which a Phase 1 study is expected to be initiated in the first quarter of 2024.
+TNX-801 also serves as the live virus vaccine platform or recombinant pox vaccine platform for other infectious diseases.
+The infectious disease portfolio also includes TNX-3900 and TNX-4000, classes of broad-spectrum small molecule oral antivirals.